Canine Adenovirus (CAV-1 & CAV-2): A Guide for Pet Owners

 In highly critical cases, blood transfusion may be needed if a dog develops bleeding disorders.
 Those who develop kidney issues will need thorough monitoring and treatment.

-Dog vaccinations are the best protection that you can give your pet against canine adenovirus.
-The DA2PP vaccine is available in our veterinary clinics and protects dogs from CAV-1 and CAV-2.
+The DA2PP vaccine is available in most veterinary clinics and protects dogs from CAV-1 and CAV-2.
+To ensure your pet’s health, here’s what we recommend:

 • Provide adult dogs with boosters annually or every three years, depending on their risk factors.